Three tweaks and a tip for getting WCF to work with Silverlight

 </access-policy>

-That is not normally what you want to do in production because of the security issues, but for early development it can help.
-Note: You can use BOTH files to get Silverlight and Flash clients to have the best experience.
-More details on both those files can be found at: http://msdn.microsoft.com/en-us/library/cc197955(VS.95).aspx
+That is not normally what you want in production due to security issues, but for early development, it can help.
+Note: You can use both files to allow Silverlight and Flash clients to work together seamlessly.
+More details on both files can be found at: http://msdn.microsoft.com/en-us/library/cc197955(VS.95).aspx

-The last tip is the usage of WCF in Silverlight.
-It is still WCF so you are required to open and close your service connection.
-However since Silverlight makes web calls using async methods you need to chain up commands using events. i.e. you would create a event handler for when the connection is open and then open the connection.
-In the open event handler you would do the work, and once that completes you close the connection.
+The last tip is about the usage of WCF in Silverlight.
+Since it’s still WCF, you are required to open and close your service connection.
+However, because Silverlight makes web calls using async methods, you need to chain up commands using events.
+For example, you would create an event handler for when the connection is opened, then open the connection.
+In the open event handler, you would do the work, and once that completes, you would close the connection.

-Chaining event handlers for getting Silverlight + WCF in code and program flow.
+Chaining event handlers for Silverlight + WCF in code and program flow.

-Special thanks to Herman (the delegator) and Willy for prompting me to write this post… especially since Herman won’t blog on this.
+Special thanks to Herman (the delegator) and Willy-Peter Schaub for prompting me to write this post—especially since Herman won’t blog on this.